 Worship is the foundational centerpiece of which all our work is based.
 We gather together each Sunday morning at 11 AM to worship our creator in our beautiful historic sanctuary.
 Here you will hear music that represents the diversity of the Christian Faith.
 UBC has a long history of liturgical worship; by following the calendar of the Christian year, we seek to experience authentic worship through a variety of musical styles, featuring a pipe organ, choirs, piano, guitar, African drums, and many others.
 At UBC we embrace diversity, and our worship reflects that while bringing us to a true encounter with God.
 We gather together to share community and to respond to God’s love.
 When you join us for worship at UBC you will share a pew with people of all ages and backgrounds.

 The music program at University Baptist Church is founded on the principle of excellence.
 We seek to provide the highest quality music for our congregation and community through a diverse repertoire while honoring God through our efforts.
 We believe in music as a tool for outreach, and frequently join with other choirs and non-profits to provide high quality music to the Austin community and abroad.
-For more information about the music ministry of University Baptist Church, please contact Minister of Music Landry Duvall.
+For more information about the music ministry of University Baptist Church, please contact Interim Music Minister Lily White.

 Our Choirs and Handbells